fathym-deno/eac-runtime/docs/Overview.md

 1. <a href="https://docs.deno.com/runtime/manual/getting_started/installation" target="_blank">Install DenoJS</a> on your system if you haven't already done so.
 2. [Create an EaC Runtime project](getting-started/Install.md) and setup the configuration file for your micro frontend application.
-3. Configure the necessary settings within the EaC JSON file according to your requirements, such as redirects, proxies, OAuth, generative AI, and hosting configuration.
+3. [Configure](getting-started/Cofigure.md) the necessary settings within the EaC JSON file according to your requirements, such as redirects, proxies, OAuth, generative AI, and hosting configuration.
 4. Start the EaC Runtime using a command line interface.
-5. Deploy the Eac Runtime to the cloud or at the edge.
+5. [Deploy](getting-started/Deploy.md) the Eac Runtime locally, to the cloud or at the edge.

 With these steps, you can harness the power of EaC Runtime to effortlessly orchestrate your micro applications and leverage its various features for enhanced functionality.